 Still, museum staff and Sarajevans managed to save most of the items and transfer them to the Zetra Olympic Complex.

 The museum opened temporarily on February 8, 2004 at Zetra, and the museum’s collection now includes: a numismatic collection of 250 gold coins, Olympic medals and souvenirs, Jure Franko’s skis, posters by Ismar Mujezinović, graphic designs by Andy Warhol, Henry Moore and James Rosenquist; paintings by Mersad Berber and Bekir Misirlić; photos from the 14th WOG, sports equipment, films….

 Last year, 35 years after the 14th WOG were held in Sarajevo, the Olympic flame was lit once again, this time for the European Youth Olympic Festival.

 EYOF 2019 (Feb.
 9-16) brought young athletes from 46 countries to Sarajevo and East Sarajevo, where they competed at renovated Olympic sites and also at some new venues.

-And 2020 will see the end of reconstruction work on Vila Mandić, which will again be home to the Olympic Museum of BiH, to testify to the Olympic spirit of Sarajevo, which had the privilege of hosting two major Olympic events.
+Reconstruction work on Vila Mandić ended in 2020, and this beautiful building is again home to the Olympic Museum, and testify to the Olympic spirit of Sarajevo, which had the privilege of hosting two major Olympic events.